Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 *I want him to respect me*.

-I said, *but in nonviolent communication, **we use the word respect more as a need, not as a request** that doesn't say clearly what you want him to do.*
+I said, *but in Nonviolent Communication, **we use the word respect more as a need, not as a request** that doesn't say clearly what you want him to do.*

 The son said, "*Yes.
 I think I'm respecting you.
 What do you want from me to show respect?*"